WorldHealthOrganization/app/docs/legal/TERMS.md

 ## Trademarks

 The WHO name and logo, and other trademarks, service marks, graphics and logos used in connection with the App are trademarks of the WHO (collectively “WHO Trademarks”).
-Other trademarks, service marks, graphics and logos used in connection with the App are the trademarks of their respective owners (collectively “Third Party Trademarks”).
+Other trademarks, service marks, graphics and logos used in connection with the App are the trademarks of their respective owners (collectively “Third-Party Trademarks”).
 The App is protected by applicable intellectual property and proprietary rights.

 ## Prohibited Uses